 Ryan DiGaudio was born and raised in the San Francisco Bay Area, and currently lives near Point Reyes, CA, where he is a senior ecologist for Point Blue Conservation Science (formerly known as the Point Reyes Bird Observatory).
 Ryan has enjoyed studying birds and their habitats throughout much of California and beyond, though his current research focus is on ecosystem function in California rangelands.
 Though Ryan's spends most of his birding time at lower elevations west of the Pacific crest, he finds the Mono Basin landscape and its birds particularly alluring, making it one of his favorite places in the universe.

-Colin Dillingham has spent his entire 26-year career working with the US Forest Service, first for 12 years on the southern coast of Oregon, and for the past 13 years on the Plumas National Forest out of Quincy.
-He has traveled widely, always in search of birds, to Europe, Central America, South America, and New Zealand, with his next trip planned to Australia later this year.
-Colin recently spent six weeks birding eastern Australia and broke his personal year list record by finding 625 species in 2014.
+Colin Dillingham has spent his entire 30-year career working with the US Forest Service, first for 12 years on the southern coast of Oregon, and for the past 17 years on the Plumas National Forest out of Quincy.
+He has traveled widely, always in search of birds, to Europe, Central America, South America, Australia, and New Zealand, with his next trip planned to Ecuador in October.
+Colin recently spent six weeks birding Panama with his wife Angie and broke his personal year list record by finding 726 species in 2017.
 Colin's favorite bird is the Pileated Woodpecker.

 Santiago M. Escruceria is a Colombian-born American citizen residing in California for the past 39 years.
 He graduated with a BA in Cultural Anthropology and a minor in Environmental Studies from Sonoma State University in Northern California.
 He has taught environmental education, in Spanish and English, for the past 26 years, 18 of which he has spent with the Mono Lake Committee.
 At Mono Lake he manages the Committee’s Outdoor Education Center program for Los Angeles youth and other California schools and Community Groups.
 Santiago is an avid birder and bird photographer, leading birding adventures in Colombia during the winter and walks for school groups and the public in the Mono Basin during the rest of the year.
 He has been birding the Americas since 1986. • www.guadualitobirdingtours.com